• Schedule a Demo

 SmarterSelect Makes Application Review Faster and Easier

 There are so many more things you can do to make the scholarship application review process more efficient.
-From evaluators sharing notes, and custom reports, to easy evaluation scoring, and automatic calculations, SmarterSelect makes it easier than ever before to run a top-level scholarship program.
+From evaluators sharing notes and custom reports to easy evaluation scoring, and automatic calculations, SmarterSelect makes it easier than ever before to run a top-level scholarship program.

 We’ve helped countless program administrators make quick work of their own scholarships, and we can help you too.
 Click here to download our in-depth scholarship management guide for program managers.